Four- and six-photon stimulated Raman transitions for coherent qubit and qudit operations: Methods

-To validate these predictions, we performed experiments with a single trapped and laser-cooled driven by 976\,nm stimulated Raman transition laser beams with $\Delta=-2\pi\times44$\,THz.
 To prepare the ion in an arbitrary sublevel of the D$_{5/2}$ manifold, we first Doppler and electromagnetically-induced transparency (EIT) cool~\cite{EIT} its motion to $\overline{n}<1$ and then optically pump it to the $\ket{S_{1/2},\mathrm{m_J}=+1/2}$ state using 397\,nm and 866\,nm laser beams.
 Then, we drive a narrow, state-selective, 729\,nm $\mathrm{S_{1/2}}\leftrightarrow \mathrm{D_{5/2}}$ electric quadrupole transition preceded by an optional rf $\pi$ pulse to $\ket{\mathrm{S_{1/2}},\mathrm{m_J}=-1/2}$.
+The initial $S_{1/2}$ sublevel is chosen to maximize the Rabi frequency.
 After this shelving process~\cite{shelving}, we perform a fluorescence check for 500\,\textmu s and repeat the process until the ion is dark, indicating successful preparation in $\mathrm{D_{5/2}}$~\cite{Sotirova2024}.

 We read out each sublevel of the $\mathrm{D_{5/2}}$ manifold by deshelving them in turn to the $\mathrm{S_{1/2}}$ manifold and checking for fluorescence on the 397\,nm cycling transition with the $866$\,nm repumping beam on.
 The first state to produce a bright signal is considered the measurement result, but imperfect deshelving pulses can lead to the ion remaining dark through all the checks.
 These shots are discarded and lead to a qu$d$it readout inefficiency of $\sim0.5\%$.
 For the remaining trials we achieve state preparation and measurement fidelities above 99.5\% for all states within the $\mathrm{D_{5/2}}$ manifold.